apalache-mc/apalache/docs/src/tutorials/symbmc.md

 Init == x \in { n \in Nat: ~ReachesOne(n) }
 ```

-The specification encodes the [Collatz conjecture](https://en.wikipedia.org/wiki/Collatz_conjecture), so computing \\(S_0\\) is equivalent to proving or disproving the conjecture, which remains an open problem at present.
+The specification encodes the [Collatz conjecture](https://en.wikipedia.org/wiki/Collatz_conjecture),
+so computing \\(S_0\\) is equivalent to proving or disproving the conjecture,
+which remains an open problem at present.
-It is therefore unreasonable to expect any model checker to be able to accept such input, despite the fact that the condition is easily describable in first-order logic.
+It is therefore unreasonable to expect any model checker to be able to accept such an input,
+despite the fact that the condition is easily describable in first-order logic.

 A similar problem can occur in computing \\(Successors(s)\\); the relation between variables `Ai` (\\(s(A_i)\\)) and `Ai'` (\\(s_2(A_i)\\)) may be given by means of an implicit function or uncomputable expression.
 Therefore, most tools impose the following constraints, which make computing \\(S_0\\) and \\(Successors(s)\\) possible without any sort of specialized solver: